NeuroLuke/bonnspatialmemorylab/content/authors/SvenLange/_index.md

 #  - Visitors
 ---

-Tim Guth is a Postdoctoral Researcher at the Bonn Spatial Memory Lab.
+Sven Lange is a Graduate Student Assistant at the Bonn Spatial Memory Lab.